sorokine/phases/README.md

  * what do I do with shebang?
  * warning for comments with no space after #
  * git-aware (as an option)
- * non-bash intepreters (LaTeX?, psql)
+ * non-bash interpreters (LaTeX?, psql)
      * other comment character
      * library of supported interpreters
-     * specific interpretor for each phase
+     * specific interpreter for each phase
           * can be specified through shebang option
  * optional end of phase in the script ```#^phase [name]```
- * verbosity and logging levels (can be set seprately)
+ * verbosity and logging levels (can be set separately)
      * only errors
      * +phase names
      * +all stderr